Presentations of the New England Ski Museum

 John Allen’s Programs

-“New Hampshire on Skis” (must be arranged through the NH Humanities Council)
+- “New Hampshire on Skis” (arranged through the NH Humanities Council)

 Jeremy Davis, Board of Directors

-Jeremy Davis is the author of the recently published Lost Ski Areas of Southern Vermont as well as Lost Ski Areas of the White Mountains.
+Jeremy Davis is the author of five books: Lost Ski Areas of the White Mountains, Southern Vermont, Southern Adirondacks, Northern Adirondacks, and the Berkshires.
 He is the founder of the New England Lost Ski Areas Project (www.nelsap.org), the largest collection of lost ski area history.
 He has served on the New England Ski Museum Board of Directors since 2000.
-Jeremy is employed at Weather Routing Inc. in Glens Falls, NY where he is a Senior Meteorologist.
-He is also an on-air Meteorologist for Look TV News, based in Glens Falls, NY.
+Jeremy is employed at Weather Routing Inc. in Glens Falls, NY where he is an Operations Manager and Senior Meteorologist.
 He currently resides just outside of Saratoga Springs, NY.
 It is most convenient for Jeremy to schedule talks in Vermont, eastern New York, and the Berkshires.

 Jeremy Davis’ Programs

 - “Lost Ski Areas of the White Mountains”